Kayn-Pleiades/Responsive-Portfolio/README.md

 ### Commit 7: Index Layout finished
 I finished the basic layout for the index page and added some personal touches such as colors, rounding the image, and a background.

+### Commit 8: More Aesthetic Changes
+I started by continuing my customization.
+I want my basic page template finished so I can apply it to the other pages.
+With this being a reflection of me, I knew I wanted scallop borders.
+At first I tried using a background image on the header and footer elements, but I wasn't satisfied with the result.
+So instead, I researched how to make scallops with CSS!

 ## credits

-Background image from https://www.toptal.com/designers/subtlepatterns
+Background image from https://www.toptal.com/designers/subtlepatterns Reference for making scallops https://stackoverflow.com/questions/40414627/css-scalloped-border-for-image-using-radial-gradients